DLR-RM/BlenderProc/examples/basics/entity_manipulation/README.md

 NOTE: any given attribute_value of the type string can be treated as a *REGULAR EXPRESSION*, by setting `regex=True` in the `one_by_attr` fct. call.
 So `"name": 'Cylinder.*'` condition will select us all three cylinders in the scene.

-For possible all possible `attribute_name`'s check the official blender documentation: https://docs.blender.org/api/current/bpy.types.Object.html.
+For all possible `attribute_name`'s check the official blender documentation: https://docs.blender.org/api/current/bpy.types.Object.html.